Tom Connally: Senate career

-Later he came into conflict with Richard Russell who chaired the caucus over Russell's more reasonable approach - a conflict which Russell won.

 In 1953, Connally retired from the Senate, ending his career in national politics.

 Role as chairman of the Foreign Relations Committee

 During most of his tenure in the Senate Connally was a member of the Senate Foreign Relations Committee, and served as chairman from 1941 to 1947, and 1949 to 1953.
 As Chairman of the Senate Foreign Relations Committee, he was instrumental in the ratification of the treaty creating the North Atlantic Treaty Organization.

 He was also a member and vice-chairman of the United Nations Conference on International Organization in 1945 that chartered the United Nations.
 He authored the noted "Connally Amendment," which amended the U.S. ratification of the U.N. charter to bar the International Court of Justice from having jurisdiction over domestic matters '"as determined by the United States"'.

 In 1943 a confidential analysis by British scholar Isaiah Berlin of the Senate Foreign Relations Committee for the British government characterized Senator Connally:

 The chairman of the Committee, Tom Connally of Texas, is a very typical, exuberant Southern figure with the appearance and mannerisms of an old-fashioned actor and a gay and hearty manner which conceals lack both of strength and of clear public principles.
 He is normally the spokesman of the Administration and, in particular, of the Department of State.
 His voting record is that of a straight interventionist.
 His principal point of deviation from [Secretary of State] Hull's policies is the subject to which Mr. Hull has dedicated a large portion of his life, namely, the policy of reciprocal trade.
 Representing as he does, a great cattle breeding State, his enthusiasm for free trade with, e.g., the Argentine, is not ardent.
 He has been a solid supporter of the department's policies toward, e.g., France and North Africa.
 His support of its economic policies is regarded as doubtful.
 On internal issues he shares all the beliefs and prejudices of the South.

 During his time in office, Senator Connally also served as the first delegate from the United States to the United Nations First Committee, known at the time in 1946 as The Political and Security Committee.
 Meetings of the First Committee were held from October to December 1946 in the village of Lake Success in New York.
 Mr. Connally was the first to move for the recommendation to the General Assembly to accept the applications of Afghanistan, Iceland, and Sweden, after they had been approved by the Security Council.

 On October 20, 1951, when General Mark Wayne Clark, an Episcopalian whose mother was Jewish, was nominated by President Harry Truman to be the U.S. emissary to the Holy See, Connally protested against the decision on the basis that Clark was alleged to have caused a large number of needless deaths at the Battle of Rapido River.
 Clark withdrew his nomination on January 13, 1952.